Master of Business Administration Academic Policies

 - Student has already served three consecutive terms on academic probation.

 No student may enroll in graduate courses at North Georgia while on suspension.
 Courses taken at another institution during the period of suspension will not be recognized for transfer credit.
 If suspended, a student must apply to the North Georgia Office of Graduate Admissions for readmission.
-A student seeking to reapply who has been suspended must submit a new application and a letter written to the Dean of the Mike Cottrell School of Business outlining a rationale for readmission.
+A student seeking to reapply who has been suspended must submit a new application and a letter written to the Dean of the Mike Cottrell School of Business laying out a rationale for readmission.
 The student may petition for re-admission as a probationary student to the next available cohort.
 The student will be readmitted only upon approval of the Dean and the MBA program coordinator.

 Academic and Professional Conduct Policy

 At the end of each semester, the program faculty or MBA program coordinator may intervene to establish a plan of action for any student in the program whose competency is in question, for reasons including unprofessional, disruptive, or unethical behavior in the classroom or applied setting.
-The plan should be signed by the student and the MBA program coordinator with copies forwarded to the Dean of the Mike Cottrell School of Business.
+The plan should be signed by the student and the program coordinator with copies forwarded to the Dean of the Mike Cottrell School of Business.

 The MBA Center is equipped with wireless access.
 Although not required for all class sessions, students are expected to provide and maintain their own laptop computer.
 Most assignments can be completed using Microsoft Office 2007 on a Windows platform.